-Turn-based strategy games bring out the more cerebral undertones of the genre – the break afforded by ‘turns’ allows us to think, ponder and plan our moves with as much expert precision as we can muster.
-Witnessing that mater plan unfold can create untold levels of satisfaction, and suddenly you fancy yourself the master tactician.
+What are the best turn-based strategy games?
+The break afforded by ‘turns’ allows us to think, ponder, and plan our moves with as much expert precision as we can muster.
+Witnessing that master plan unfold can create untold levels of satisfaction, and suddenly you fancy yourself the master tactician.

 Panzer Corps 2

 This one’s a bit more on the hardcore side, but when it comes to historical turn-based strategy WW2 games, the Panzer Corps franchise is king.
 Panzer Corps 2 builds on the original game’s success and couples it with a brand-new 3D engine.
 The scale is a bit abstract – a single tank can represent hundreds of vehicles – but it allows you to play sweeping campaigns on maps that can represent chunks of entire countries.

 It’s a combat-focused game, so you don’t need to worry about building units, but you WILL have to worry about keeping your forces supplied as they blitz across the map.
 Tactical options such as encirclement, supporting fire & breaking down units into smaller ‘mini’ versions for a decent flank means you’ll have plenty of options to take that key objective.
 It’s not so far removed from a hex-based, WW2-themed Advanced Wars.

 An excellent strategy game that doubles up as a viable gateway to the world of digital war games, Unity of Command 2 does everything its predecessor did and more.
 By changing up the scenario design and adding in new elements like HQs and a more meaningful meta-campaign, few repeats of the same mission will play out the same.
 However, Unity of Command has always had a trace of ‘puzzle’ DNA within it, which is still true but not to the same extent as the first game.